CelestialPaler/DeepLearningDevelopingKit/README.md

 ## Developing Status
 Under developing:

+*   Json Handler both in C++ and Python
+*   Basic data visualizer based on python
 *   Data Set Management
-*   Module and Port for flexibility in linking Modules
-*   Activation functions
+*   Util functions for nerual network training
 *   Data Generator

-In further plan (Not in top priority):
+Further plan (Not in top priority):

 *   Visualization tool using SFML or Python
 *   Acceleration using CUDA